 Parks are open from sunrise to 10pm.
 Refer to Park Ordinance Title 7, Chapter 3.

 Reservation Fees are assessed in 4 hour time blocks (7a-11a, 12p-4p, 5p-9p) and are based on the size and type of event.
-Please contact our office to confirm availability and exact fee.
+Please go to reservations.sgcity.org to check park availability.

 $50 per block – for 1-100 people